caspg/caspg.github.io/_drafts/optimizing-full-text-search-with-postgres-materialized-view-rails-edition.md

 ...more rows
 ```

-`Scenic` adds `create_view` method which creates a materialized view based on corresponding SQL statement.
+`Scenic` adds `create_view` method.
+It creates a materialized view based on the corresponding SQL statement.
 Finally, we can also create a GIN index on `tsv_document` column.

 ```ruby
 class CreateJobPostSearches < ActiveRecord::Migration